serebrov/serebrov.github.io-hugo/content/posts/2012-04-03-vim-replace-word-with-yanked-text.md

 xnoremap p pgvy
 ```

-As mentioned above, the default Vim behavior is counter-intuitive when we paste over the selection: most of the time we do not need the text we pasted over (so do not want it to get into the default `""` register), but the same behavior is useful when we explicitely delete something (`dw` a word and the `p`aste it somewhere else).
+As mentioned above, the default Vim behavior is counter-intuitive when we paste over the selection: most of the time we do not need the text we pasted over (so do not want it to get into the default `""` register), but the same behavior is useful when we explicitly delete something (`dw` a word and the `p`aste it somewhere else).

 The mapping above only redefines the first case: